 2. Find something in their bio and make mention of it.

 The need for recognition goes beyond just names.
-When someone takes the time to look at your bio, picks up on something there and mentions it to you or asks you about it, you can’t help but respond favorably.
-Make a habit of looking at other people’s bios when you’re opening up conversation.
+When someone takes the time to look at your bio, picks up on something there, mentions it to you, or asks you about it, you can’t help but respond favorably.
+Make a habit of looking at other people’s bios when you’re opening up the conversation.

 3. Show them that you’re listening to what they’re saying (reference conversations, etc.).